 Emphasis Group Activities: Critical to successful imaging research is expert data acquisition and analysis.
-Members of this group have significant expertise in diverse areas of imaging, including: targeted transgenic fluorophores, fluorescent indicators of reactive oxygen species, calcium imaging, FRET imaging, functional fluorescent indicators of neural activity, spectral fingerprinting, and long-term timelapse imaging.
-Monthly meetings will focus on ongoing group activities, advanced technical and methodological strategies, and cutting-edge future imaging technologies of interest in order to foster new and productive researcher interactions and cooperation.
-Activities of this subgroup are organized by Glen Marrs.
+Members of this group have significant expertise in diverse areas of imaging, including calcium imaging, high-throughput screening, photomanipulation and particle tracking.
+Monthly meetings, organized by McCauley, will focus on working issues, including techniques, ongoing projects, and future experiments, fostering development of collaborations based upon common interests and complementary skills.
+Activities of this subgroup are organized by Anita McCauley.

 Implications: The collaborative projects within this group investigate how chemotherapeutic agents kill cells, how proteins find and repair potentially cancer-causing mutations, and how pain or environmental stress is signaled in organisms.
 Center support will facilitate studies of how hormones and the environment affect the growth and development of agriculturally important crop species, efforts to decipher the cellular basis for learning and memory, greater use of high throughput, high content imaging, and further establish WFU as a leader in microscopic imaging.